-Daily Google data tracking movement trends points to slowing gains in economic activity which in part reflects seasonal patterns (summer holidays)-see temporary decline in workplace activity in Germany-but may also be due to the re-imposition of some lockdown measures in certain regions.
-While the end of strict guarantine periods led to an initial, strong, rebound in activity the coming guarters will see growth returning to a smoother trajectory, with economic output unlikely to reach its pre-coronavirus level before late-2021 given the economic impact and job losses resulting from the shutdowns and their spillovers.
-Retail, transit, and workplaces mobility in the US has been flat since mid- to late-June.
+Daily Google data tracking movement trends points to continued, albeit slowing, gains in economic activity but the re-imposition of some lockdown measures in certain regions endangers the path of the recovery.
+While the end of strict quarantine periods led to an initial, strong, rebound in activity the coming quarters will see growth returning to a smoother trajectory, with economic output unlikely to reach its pre-coronavirus level before late-2021 given the economic impact and job losses resulting from the shutdowns and their spillovers.
+Activity in the UK seems to be declining amid a recent quick increase in COVID-19 contagions and also following the end of the government's restaurant subsidy scheme in lateAug.
+Canadian retail and recreation, and transit stations activity also seems to have crested.